The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 - For a lightweight mobile workstation, however, the SSH daemon does not make sense.
 I only will use this laptop to make an SSH connection into another machine — not to connect to it from another machine.

-- Do you want the X Window System to be started by xenodm(1)? [no]
+- Do you want the X Window System to be started by xenodm(1)? either [yes] (typed) or [no] (default)

-- Technically, the official OpenBSD documentation recommends using xenodm(1), OpenBSD’s own graphical login manager, when one intends to use one’s system as a desktop with a graphical environment full-time.
-Yet, I prefer the simplest possible arrangement, which is typing
+- For security purposes, the official OpenBSD documentation recommends using xenodm(1), OpenBSD’s own graphical login manager, when one intends to use one’s system as a desktop with a graphical environment full-time.

 startx